rsmith-nl/nctools/README.rst

 * Assemble connected entities into contours.
 * Sort entities in by the minimum x value of their bounding box in ascending order.
-* Move all entities so that the lower left corner for the bounding box for all entities is at (0,0).

 dxf2nc